Oregon Fall Camp

 c.
 If you want to do classic sessions, do you have a basic grasp of the diagonal stride, double pole, and herringbone techniques?

 d.
 Do you have a fitness level that will allow you to ski several kilometers at a time at over 6000 feet elevation without stopping and without exhaustion?
+Remember that our Camp sessions are on snow for nearly 3 hours each morning.

 If you answer "yes" to all of the above that apply to you -- Fall Camp is very likely a great fit for your needs!